 Federal Stimulus Payment Help:

-2Offer available for home loans, home equity loans, and home equity lines of credit effective 3/23/2020 with regularly scheduled payments to resume in July on your usual due date.
-Deferring a payment may extend the original term and increase total finance charges.
-Interest will continue to accrue during the deferment period.
-The date of your first monthly payment after the deferred payment(s) will remain the same.
-If your mortgage loan is serviced by Midwest Loan Services (MLS), please contact MLS at firstname.lastname@example.org or by calling: (800) 262-6574 regarding loan deferrals.
-If you send your payment to MLS, your loan is serviced by MLS.
-If you send your payment to Cal Coast, your loan is serviced by Cal Coast and there is no need to contact us – deferral is automatic.
-Restrictions may apply.
+2Offer was made available for home loans, home equity loans, and home equity lines of credit effective 3/23/2020.
+Deferring payments may have increased total finance charges.
+Interest continued to accrue during the deferment period.
+If your mortgage loan is serviced by Midwest Loan Services (MLS), please contact MLS at firstname.lastname@example.org or by calling (800) 262-6574 regarding loan deferrals.

 3Finance charges begin to accrue immediately and are repaid over the life of the loan.
 As a result, you may pay higher total finance charges on the loan than if payments began earlier.
 Maximum credit limit $5,000.
 No interest will be charged until the funds are used.
 Estimated minimum monthly payment is 3% of the outstanding balance or $25, whichever is greater.
 For example, a balance of $1,000 will have a $30 minimum monthly payment.
 Click here to view special loan and line of credit options.

-4ATM fee waivers do not include those fees charged by banks outside the CO-OP Network.
+7ATM fee waivers do not include those fees charged by banks outside the CO-OP network.

 Our members are our most valuable asset.
 That’s why everything we do — from the accounts, loans and rates we offer, to the personalized caring attention we provide — is designed to help you to achieve your goals.